iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.4.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> Will change to a better ratinh when I dont have to enter a passcode every single time I open the app.<br> :date: __2021-01-16 23:48:19__

 > I book my aappointment online and recieved confmation email and phone with Dr rupali sharp 12:pm afternoon on Monday 04/01/2121 .
 When I reached i am watting for one hour .
 After one hour I asked the question resepetionst how much I am watting for she said no idea still three more patient watting meet to Dr rupali before you ..
 I am surprised and ask resepetionst what you give me time 12.00pm if appionement not avaiable.
 She give me no any response. really very bad services.
 I never goi again<br> :date: __2021-01-04 04:30:05__

 > 1 hr notice for an appointment is silly.
 Make it the day before do there is a chance to cancel in a timely manner.<br> :date: __2020-12-09 23:38:27__